 A scene is described as a self-contained mini-story.
 Any story or novel is a series of scenes with narrative summary between.
 These individual scenes are built with a structure described as having a beginning, middle and end.

 BEGINNING or LAUNCHING SCENES

 The word beginning is misleading, as some scenes can pick up in the centre of the action or continue where others finished.
 Within a manuscript, a new scene is usually shown by the start of a chapter.

 Scenes don’t so much begin as launch—often in the middle of an event or activity.
 You do not need to start a scene with an explanation or exposition, but simply with an entrance into the action.
 Then, by following a character’s goals and desires, you lead your reader through a setting.
 Show the protagonist interacting with it, and not just observing it.
 Engage the character’s sensory perceptions.
 Introduce conflict, and build the character to a high or low point.
 Don’t satisfy your reader’s needs at then of a scene leave them wanting to know what happens next.

 Each new scene still has a responsibility to the idea or plot you started with, and that is to communicate your idea in a way that is easy for the reader and provides an experience, not a lecture.
 Scene beginnings should pave the way for all the consequences of the plot to unfold.
-Each scene start is a reintroduction, which captures the reader’s attention all over again.
+Each scene start is a reintroduction and is meant to capture the reader’s attention all over again.

 To start a scene, you should ask yourself two questions:

 - Where are my characters in the plot, and where did I leave them?